-- 1. The financial statements and notes, as set out on pages 4 to 19, are in accordance with the requirements of the Australian Charities and Not-for-profits Commission Act 2012 and: - (a) comply with Australian Accounting Standards as stated in Note 1; and - (b) give a true and fair view of the financial position as at 30 June 2021 and of the performance for the year ended on that date and is in accordance with the accounting policy described in Note 2 of the financial statements.
+- 1. The financial statements and notes, as set out on pages 4 to 18, are in accordance with the requirements of the Australian Charities and Not-for-profits Commission Act 2012 and: - (a) comply with Australian Accounting Standards as stated in Note 1; and - (b) give a true and fair view of the financial position as at 30 June 2022 and of the performance for the year ended on that date and is in accordance with the accounting policy described in Note 2 of the financial statements. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.